Bloodmatch

 Bloodmatch is a 1991 martial-arts film directed by Albert Pyun and starring Thom Mathews, Hope Marie Carlton, Marianne Taylor, Vincent Klyn, Michel Qissi, and Benny "The Jet" Urquidez.

 Plot

-The film opens with a man chasing another man.
-The chaser is Brick Bardo, who is investigating the death of his brother.
-He catches up to Davey, who attempts to fight him, resulting in Davey getting knocked out and being tied up to the ground in the boiling Sun.
-Brick interrogates Davey through torturous methods and tells him that Brick's brother was involved in a fixed kickboxing fight scheme, which resulted in his exile and eventual murder.
-Brick demands the name of the four people who are responsible for his brother's death.
+The film opens with Brick Bardo, who is investigating the death of his brother, chasing Davey, who attempts to fight him, resulting in Davey getting knocked out and tied up to the ground in the boiling sun.
+Davey tells Brick that his brother was involved in a fixed kickboxing fight scheme, which resulted in his murder.
+Brick demands the names of the people responsible for his brother's death.
 Davey names Brent Caldwell, Mike Johnson, Billy Munoz, and Connie Angel.